borninfreedom/kuka-reach-drl/README.md

 19. [gaoxiaos/Supermariobros-PPO-pytorch](https://github.com/gaoxiaos/Supermariobros-PPO-pytorch), a tutorial about how to implement deep rl to super mario game, the algorithms are modified from spiningup, and the observation is image.
 So the code is very suitable for image based deep rl.
 20. [MrSyee/pg-is-all-you-need](https://github.com/MrSyee/pg-is-all-you-need)
 21. [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/), this is a good blog introducing lstm.
+22. [ShangtongZhang/reinforcement-learning-an-introduction](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction), this is the python version code of the book reinforcement learning an introduction second edition, the full book and other resources can be found here [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html).